New Yorker Films

-New Yorker Films is an independent film distribution company founded by Daniel Talbot in 1965.
-It started as an extension of his Manhattan movie house, the New Yorker Theater, founded 1960, after a film's producer would not allow for a movie's single booking.
-It went out of business in 2009 and was revived the next year with its acquisition by Aladdin Distribution.
+New Yorker Films was an independent film distribution company founded by Daniel Talbot in 1965.
+It started as an extension of his Manhattan movie house, the New Yorker Theater, founded in 1960, after a film's producer would not allow for a movie's single booking.
+It went out of business in 2009 and was revived the next year with its acquisition by Aladdin Distribution, though it is no longer active as of 2024.